Academic Catalog

 • Personal and professional goals for graduate study

-If you have already submitted the MAHS application form, you may upload your admission essay via your Application Status page (instructions for accessing the status page were provided at the time you applied).
-Please include your full name at the top of the essay.
+• If you have already submitted the MAHS application form, you may upload your explanatory statement via your Application Status page (instructions for accessing the status page were provided at the time you submitted the application).
+Please include your full name at the top of the statement.

 If you wish to submit the admission essay before the MAHS application, or if you are unable to upload the document to your Application Status page, you may send the essay as an attachment via email to graduateadmission@stkate.edu with “MAHS Admission Essay” in the subject line.